What hair can tell us about our health – 2024-03-22 23:15:47

 Select a group of 30 to 50 hairs (a small clump) and run your fingers from the base of the scalp to the ends.
 It is not necessary to pull hard; Gentle traction is enough to remove hair that is falling out.
 Notice how many you have ripped out.

 Typically, a single pull will release one or two hairs, but this can vary from person to person.
 If there are more than ten, it is likely that the scalp is shedding more hair than normal.
-This could be indicative of alopecia, although a closer inspection by a dermatologist can help you know if your hair loss indicates a more serious problem.
+This might be indicative of alopecia, although a closer inspection by a dermatologist can help you know if your hair loss indicates a more serious problem.

 Changes in hair may not simply be due to age or hairstyle.
 There are many patterns of growth and decline that you should be aware of.
 Pay attention to any differences you or your groomer notice.The Conversation